 These restrictions do not apply in Nunavut and the Northwest Territories.

-The fine for not having the required proof of competency (Pleasure Craft Operator Card) while operating a motor boat or personal watercraft is $250 (doesn’t include administrative fees).
+The fine for not having the required proof of competency (Pleasure Craft Operator Card) while operating a motorboat or personal watercraft is $250 (does not include administrative fees).

 A Pleasure Craft Operator Card is good for life.

 If you need to replace a lost or damaged Pleasure Craft Operator Card, you will need to contact the course provider who issued it.

 Simply call the Boating Safety Infoline at 1-800-267-6687.

 An agent will look up your name in a national database of card holders and tell you what you need to do next.

 Yes.
 The Competency of Operators of Pleasure Craft Regulations apply to all pleasure craft fitted with a motor.

 Study at your own pace.
 The online boating course and exam are accessible on all devices.